Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 - Solve directly.
 - Solve using solution/critique model.
 - Combine linguistic and visual domain together to solve the problem.
+- Look into different perspectives and choose a path of most likely to be optimal

 ## Image and Video domain